|Nutrition Facts (per serving)|

-Add 1/2 cup of water, 1/2 cup coconut milk, gelatin, and sugar to a saucepan.
+Add 1/2 cup of water, the coconut milk, gelatin, and sugar to a saucepan.

 Over medium heat, stir until the gelatin and sugar are dissolved.

-Remove from heat and stir in 1/2 cup Cointreau.
+Remove from the heat and stir in 1/2 cup Cointreau.

-Pour mixture on top of orange jello layer and refrigerate overnight.
+Pour the mixture on top of the orange jello layer and refrigerate overnight.

 With a sharp knife, cut the orange halves in eighths.